 Matthew Johnson, Ph.D.
-Project Director mjohnson@mathematica- mpr.com (510) 285-4602
+Project Director mjohnson@mathematica-mpr.com (510) 285-4602

 Rising proficiency rates on state tests.
 One of the goals of the Kauffman School is for at least 75 percent of students who are enrolled for three consecutive years to score at the proficient or advanced level on each state test.
 This is an ambitious goal, because less than 40 percent of incoming students were proficient in mathematics or ELA before enrolling in the Kauffman School.
-After three consecutive years of enrollment, 62 percent achieved the proficient or advanced level in mathematics, and 65 percent did so in ELA, which is equivalent to an annual increase of approximately 9 percentage points in both subjects (Figure ES.3).
-Though Kauffman students did not achieve the 75 percent proficiency goal after three years of enrollment, they did achieve this goal in both mathematics and ELA by the end of their fourth year.
+After three consecutive years of enrollment, 57 percent achieved the proficient or advanced level in mathematics, and 61 percent did so in ELA, which is equivalent to an annual increase of approximately 7 percentage points in both subjects (Figure ES.3).
+Caution is warranted when interpreting the proficiency rate results due to changes in the state assessments over this time period; section II.C provides additional details.
+Although Kauffman students did not achieve the 75 percent proficiency goal after three years of enrollment, they nearly achieved this goal in all subjects by the end of their fourth year.